Ripu110/Ripu110/README.md

 ### Hi there 👋, I'm, RipuDamanSingh
 #### I'm RipuDaman from India, and I do web development.
 I really enjoy learning languages and frameworks like php and Larevel, as well as work in WordPress.
 I also have working knowledge of Digital Marketing in general.
-![I'm RipuDaman from India, and I do web development.
-I really enjoy learning languages and frameworks like php and Larevel, as well as work in WordPress.
-I also have working knowledge of Digital Marketing in general.]

 Skills: Php / MySql / JS / HTML / CSS / Python